alteryx/react-comms/src/Docs/getting-started/usage.md

 ## Use the DesignerApi

 The single most important component in the UI-SDK is the DesignerApi.
 It serves as the facilitator of communication between the Alteryx product you build for, and the custom app you create.
 The DesignerApi accomplishes much of this under the hood.
 The result is an easy experience for you to interface with.
 The DesignerApi requires only one prop: `messages`.
-The messages prop is an object that includes any internationalized messages that you expect your app to have access to.
+The messages prop is an object that includes any internationalized messages that you expect your app to access.

 ## Messages